Image: Approximate position of the new North Bali Airport. Credit: Seminyak Times.

 The government plans to construct the north Bali international airport on 400 hectares of land.
 There are several companies that are interested in constructing the airport, but as yet, the contracts have not been decided.
 Meanwhile, the new toll road project connecting Buleleng to Denpasar is steaming ahead.
 Construction of the new stretches of road from Mengwitani, Tabanan to Singaraja, Buleleng is expected to be completed in December 2019.

 The new airport will lie to the south of Kubutambahan police station and to the east to Bukti village.
 The initial runway will be 2,800 meters and then increased to 3,720 meters when needed.
-The airport will be able to accommodate aircraft such as Boeing 737 and Airbus A330.
+The airport will first be able to accommodate aircraft such as Boeing 737 and later aircraft the size of the Airbus A330.